nrxus/faux/book/src/blog/an-inside-look.md

-# 🔍 faux - an inside look 🔍
+# 🔍 an inside look 🔍

 [`faux`] is a traitless Rust mocking framework for creating mock objects out of user-defined structs.
 For more on faux's capabilities,